- October 24, 2017

 - The game effectively portrays the experience of depression, providing a unique and immersive perspective.

-- It features beautiful hand-drawn graphics and a fitting soundtrack that enhances the overall mood.
+- It features beautiful hand-drawn graphics and a well-written narrative that enhances the emotional depth.

-- There are technical issues, such as crashes at the end, which can disrupt the experience.
+- Technical issues, such as crashing at the end, detract from the overall experience.

 story